 In recent years, Kristi Finney-Dunn has become a leading voice in Portland’s transportation scene.
 With a gripping story of personal tragedy, she’s invited to speak at public policy summits, street demonstrations and city council hearings.
-For local media, she’s become a go-to source for active transport and road safety.
+For local media, she’s become a go-to authority on active transport and road safety.

 Kristi’s thinking back to the early morning hours of August 12, 2011, when her oldest son Dustin was struck and killed in a drunken hit-and-run in East Portland.